 The colour of the label and other features of the label design identifies the approximate age of the bottle.
 The years below indicate which years the bottles were sold by Krug:

-- Mid-2011-: beige (I’ve also seen it called matt-yellow) label with ID code.
+- Mid-2011-2016: beige (I’ve also seen it called matt-yellow) label with ID code.
 The front label is somewhat simplified compared to those without ID code.
 The patterns on the sides of the label have been dropped, and “KRUG” is written in a straight line on the lower shield of the neck foil.
 The back label includes an ID code.
 The first bottles of this label design were from the base vintage 2003.

 - 1995/96-2004: gold label with a lot of red in the design.
 “KRUG” is written with golden letters on a red background.
 The neck foil is also gold-coloured and there’s a large “K” high up on it.
-The younger bottles of this label design have a V code on their cork, and the older have a two-digit code.
+The younger bottles of this label design have a letter code on their cork, and the older ones have a two-digit code.

 - 1982/83-1995/96: “white” (or pale yellow) label.
 To tell the difference between yellow and white labels only based on the colour isn’t too easy, since older labels can be somewhat faded.
 However, this label design also has “GRANDE CUVÉE” written in small-size uppercase letters, has a narrow red line around the edge (rather than a wide border), and a long neck foil that reaches half-way down the narrowing part of the bottle and finishes with a large shield.